RoboCup-SPL/GameController/README.md

 To penalize a robot, first press the penalty button, then the robot button.
 For unpenalizing a robot, just press the robot button.
 A robot can only be unpenalized, when its penalty time is over or when the game state changes (SPL only).
-Five seconds before the penalty time is over, the robot's button starts flashing yellow.
+Ten seconds before the penalty time is over, the robot's button starts flashing yellow.
 For regular penalties, it continues to flash until the button is pressed.
-Only buttons of robots that were requested for pickup stop flashing after five seconds and simply stay yellow until they are pressed, as a reminder that the robot can return as soon as it is ready.
+Only buttons of robots that were requested for pickup stop flashing after ten seconds and simply stay yellow until they are pressed, as a reminder that the robot can return as soon as it is ready.

 Before unpenalizing a robot, please make sure that it was put back on the field by the assistant referees.
 For that reason, robots are never unpenalized automatically.

 To substitute a robot, press "Substitute" and then the robot that should leave the field.
 Afterwards, any of the substitutes can be be activated.
+If the robot that is replaced is already penalized, its substitute inherits the penalty.
+If it is not, the substitute gets a "request for pickup" penalty before it can enter the field.

-When pressing "+" (goal), "Timeout", "Kickoff Goal", or "Global Game Stuck", the other team gets the next kick-off.
+When pressing the big "+" (goal), "Timeout", "Kickoff Goal", or "Global Game Stuck", the other team gets the next kick-off.
 "Kickoff Goal" and "Global Game Stuck" share the same button.

+SPL: When the referee decides that too much game time has been lost, use the thin "+" next to the clock to increase the game time in one-minute steps.
+This is only available during stoppages of play.

 ## 4. Shortcuts